Frequently Asked Questions

 Throughout the season, we also offer hour long swim clinics on Saturday mornings.
 The clinic is limited to 10 children and is $20/child.

 Prior to the start of the season, we offer hour long swim clinics on Saturday (starting in mid March) to help swimmers get ready for the season.
 The clinic is limited to ~10 swimmers and is $20/swimmer.
 These clinics are conducted at Greenhill - typically from 11-1.
 Contact Cheri Gambow, firstname.lastname@example.org, if you are interested.

 A: One of the keys to the overall success of the Sharks is parental involvement.
 This is a family oriented team, and we depend on and expect every family to volunteer in some way.

 A: Once all swimmers from both teams have submitted their meet entries, a heat sheet is generated by the meet management software.
 For each event (an event consists of a specific age group and a specific stroke, i.e., 9-10 girls backstroke), the software combines swimmers in the same event into “heats” of as many swimmer as there are lanes in the pool.
 The heats are designed to place swimmers with similar previous swim times in that event into heats together.
 The heat sheet (“meet program”) is the program of swim events in the order in which they occur.
 They show every heat and the name and lane of every swimmer in each heat.
 Helpful hint: Some people highlight their kids’ names in the heat sheet in order to avoid missing their swims.

-NOTE: Heat sheets for upcoming meets are posted to the website or will be emailed out, usually the night before the meet.
+NOTE: Heat sheets for upcoming meets will be emailed out, usually the night before the meet.
 Please print out your heat sheets – they will NOT be sold at the meet!